NaturalIntelligence/fast-xml-parser/.github/ISSUE_TEMPLATE.md

 <!-- ## Important

-If have some **questions**, please read the README or check `spec` folder for examples.
-Otherwise stackoverflow is the better place to discuss technical questions until or unless they are bug. -->
+1. If have some **questions**, please read the README or check `spec` folder for examples.
+Stackoverflow is also a good place to discuss technical questions as you get support from many people there.
+2. If you're reporting a **vulnerability** or a **security bug**, please don't expose it to the public until it is discussed with maintainer.
+It'll be deleted immediately.
+Please contact directly.
+You can find contact detail in github profile.

+-->

 <!-- If you are raising a **bug** please fill it in following format to avoid long communication and fast resolution.-->
 ### Checklist